Test Strategies for Anyone Taking the CPC Exam

 Setting Your Goals

 You need to get a 70% or better on the test to pass.
 Keep in mind that a long multi part question that has you looking up several codes has the same worth as a general knowledge question.
+It may be a good idea to practice CPC exam questions leading up to your exam.
 It is completely fine to skip a question and come back to it later.
 Sometimes your best option will be simply to pick an answer and move on.
 You can miss a total of 45 question and still pass the exam.

 *In no way does Fremont College promise or guarantee employment or level of income/wages.